 CAHPS Health Information Technology Item Set

-The CAHPS Health Information Technology (HIT) Item Set is designed to help organizations assess the patient-centeredness of physician practices and medical groups that have adopted different kinds of information technologies.
-Increasingly common uses of HIT include secure electronic messaging, electronic medical records, medication lists, personal health records, and appointment scheduling.
+The CAHPS Health Information Technology (Health IT) Item Set is designed to help organizations assess the patient-centeredness of physician practices and medical groups that have adopted different kinds of information technologies.
+Increasingly common uses of health IT include secure electronic messaging, electronic medical records, medication lists, personal health records, and appointment scheduling.

 Quality Measures From the Health Information Technology Item Set

 Users of this item set can calculate and report three composite measures and one single item measure:

 - Getting timely appointments through e-mail or a website (1 item only)

 - Getting timely answers to medical questions by email

 - Helpfulness of provider's use of computers during a visit